pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 a `long`.
 You can't by mistake pass a loop index or current time as a `Point`, but you can as a `long`.
 A `Point` gives immediate access to its components (`x` and `y`), while `long` must still be decoded, and it is much easier to make a mistake there.
 In short, if we get a speed increase (and we're not even sure we do), it will come with a price tag.
-This is a common case in optimisation.
+This is a common case with optimisation.

 There are some interesting technical details, too.
 Here is the code we use to combine two `int` values into one `long` and split it back: